cl-/AngryPlanets/README.md

 ---------------
 What is Gravity?

-Unlike an expert scientist, a lay person often only knows that it's related to Newton's falling apple.
-It's really hard for them to imagine what gravity looks like, and understand what it truly is.

-So we made a visual game to help children "see" and understand gravity, and learn about planets and their moons at the same time!
-By showing the gravitational phenomena and the explanations.

-We also make it possible for scientists to easily create new stages to teach new content.

-What is Gravity?

 Gravity is something that we can't see or touch, but we feel its effects every day.

 To an expert scientist, Gravity is a force that is represented in figures in huge data sets of graphs and charts.